It is used to treat high cholesterol levels and triglycerides in the blood.

 A decision must be made about whether to stop breastfeeding or stop the medication, considering the importance of the drug to the mother.

 Safety and efficacy have not been established in patients of this age group.

-It is known that fenofibric acid is substantially excreted by the kidney, and the risk of adverse reactions to this drug may be higher in patients with renal insufficiency.
+It is known that fenofibric acid is excreted by the kidney, and the risk of adverse reactions to this drug may be higher in patients with renal insufficiency.

-Alcohol should not be consumed while being treated with fenofibrate, as triglyceride levels may rise and liver damage may also occur.
+Alcohol should not be consumed while treated with fenofibrate, as triglyceride levels may rise and liver damage may also occur.

 It should be taken into account that the use of the following medications can cause effects if used in conjunction with fenofibrate:

 An enhancement of the anticoagulant effects of the coumarin type with prolongation of the prothrombin time has been observed.
 Caution should be exercised when administering coumarin anticoagulants together with fenofibrate.

 The dose of anticoagulants should be reduced to keep the clotting time at the desired values to prevent bleeding complications.